CPAS Revocation & Re-Entry

 Under certain, extraordinary circumstances, this period can be shortened.
 Please talk to your CPAS Advisor to see if this is a possibility for you.

 Re-entry to the program and the college is not automatic or guaranteed.
-After one year, you may be considered for re-entry if you can explain in your petition why your circumstances have changed, what skills you have gained, and how your are ready to meet the challenges of college.
-Prior to the term in which you would like to return, you must complete the online petition form and submit the petition form and any accompanying documents by the deadline noted on the form in order to be considered for re-entry.
+After one year, you may be considered for re-entry if you can explain in your petition why your circumstances have changed, what skills you have gained, and how you are ready to meet the challenges of college.
+Prior to the term in which you would like to return, you must contact the UCBA Advising Center at 513-745-5753 to schedule a Re-entry meeting with your CPAS advisor.
+Upon completion of this meeting, you will receive a link to the online petition form.
+You will be required to complete and submit the petition form and any accompanying documents by October 1 for Spring re-entry and June 1 for Fall re-entry.

 Your waiting period begins at the end of your last semester of enrollment and finishes at the end of the next three academic semesters.
-For example, if you last attended UCBA Fall Semester, 2015, your waiting period would end on the last day of the Fall Semester, 2016, and a petition for re-enrollment could be approved for Spring Semester, 2017.
+For example, if you last attended UCBA Fall Semester of 2019, your waiting period would end on the last day of the Fall Semester of 2020, and a petition for re-enrollment could be approved for Spring Semester of 2021.

 Of course, the deadline to submit a petition is during the semester before you are eligible to return.
 This earlier deadline is necessary to give the Petition Review Committee time to assess your petition and give you time to meet with an advisor and register for classes, if your petition is approved.